henryperkins/chatapp-vercel/README.md

 **3. Set up environment variables:**

 - Create a `.env.local` file in both the `apps/frontend` and `apps/backend` directories.
-- Add the necessary environment variables (see the "Environment Variables" section below).
+- Copy the contents of the respective `.env.example` files and fill in your actual values.

 **4. Run the development server:**